-See, compared to her target audience, I’m a little ahead of the game when it comes to things like identifying my ideal customer, defining my value proposition and honing my messaging to attract and convert.
-Okay, okay, I could be teaching the business course - but this woman had a different approach and her marketing had been impressively spot-on.
+See, compared to her target audience, I’m a little ahead of the game when it comes to things like identifying my ideal customer, defining my value proposition, and honing my messaging to attract and convert (okay, okay, I could probably be teaching the business course).
+But this woman had a different approach and her marketing had been impressively spot-on.

-Even if I don’t need the course - I will be recommending it to my friends who are at different stages of building their businesses.
+Even if I don’t need the course, I will be recommending it to my friends.
+Because that is the power of establishing fit—even bad fit.

 That business coach was more interested in ensuring that her clients would succeed than in selling another seat in her class.
 Which makes sense, because her marketing heavily relies on social proof (testimonials from past successful students) and she wouldn’t have those testimonials if she didn’t carefully select students with…

 Yes, we are talking about product-market fit, but not in the way you’ve read about it before.
-We are going to break it down into all the ways a customer must fit to get the best results, and yield the highest lifetime value.
+In this article, we’re going to explain the ways a customer should fit to get the best results, and yield the highest lifetime value.

 - They churn and tell their friends that your solution didn’t work.

-Suggest changes, updates, improvements and add-ons to your product.
+Worst of all, bad fit customers often suggest changes, updates, improvements and add-ons to your product.

 The Product Death Cycle begins when you see a lot of churn and start to panic.